InterDigitalInc/CompressAI-Vision/docs/source/index.rst

     Video stream --> Encoding --> bitstream over internet --> Decoding --> Detector

-A typical metric for evaluating the encoder's efficiency for serving a detection/segmentation task, is the mean average precision (mAP) as function of a set of encoding/quality parameters:
+A typical metric for evaluating the encoder's efficiency for serving a detection/segmentation task, is the mean average precision (mAP) as a function of encoding/quality parameters:

 TODO: add a figure here